danielaparker/jsoncons/doc/ref/msgpack/basic_msgpack_cursor.md

 class basic_msgpack_cursor;
 ```

-A pull parser for reporting MSGPACK parse events.
+A pull parser for reporting MessagePack parse events.
 A typical application will
 repeatedly process the `current()` event and call the `next()`
 function to advance to the next event, until `done()` returns `true`.
+In addition, when positioned on a `begin_object` event,
+the `read_to` function can pull a complete object representing
+the events from `begin_object` ro `end_object`,
+and when positioned on `begin_array` event, a complete array
+representing the events from `begin_array` ro `end_array`.

 `basic_msgpack_cursor` is noncopyable and nonmoveable.